Basic example#

 Plants#

 The next objects to add to our model are the plant objects.
-We instance them the same way as we instanced the reservoir objects.
+We create them the same way as the reservoir objects.

-# Add a plant objects to the model and instancing them
+# Add plant objects to the model and keep the object references for later

 plant1 = shop.model.plant.add_object('Plant1')